akifoq/TonToken/readme.md

 `allowance` mechanism isn't implemented, because it's just an alternative to notify-on-transfer interface.
 It might be more convinient in synchronous Ethereum model, but is totally inconvinient for asynchronous TON architecture.

+## Ownable branch
+Here is an example of reference implementation modification.

 ## Token requests and responses
 As per `func/scheme.tlb`.
 ### Transfer